BiaPyX/BiaPy-doc/source/tutorials/detection/brain_cell_detection.rst

     * ``tensorboard``: tensorboard logs.

-Visualizing the results with Brainglobe
+Visualizing the results with BrainGlobe
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Once the points are detected, you can load the created CSV files into **Brainglobe**.
 For example, in this tutorial, if you use the sample file ``brain2_ch2ch4.zarr``, the final CSV with all detected cells will be located at ``results/per_image_local_max_check/brain2_ch2ch4_all_points.csv``.
 Follow the steps in `Brainglobe's tutorial <https://brainglobe.info/tutorials/brainmapper/index.html>`__ to load this file with brainmapper for easy visualization of the results.